 - There is new evidence that you were not able to present at the hearing;

-- The sanction you received is too harsh considering what you did.
+- The sanction you received is too harsh considering the violation.

-You have ten (10) business days from when you receive your letter from the Director of Student Conduct and Integrity to file an appeal application.
+You have five (5) business days from when you receive your letter from the Associate Dean of Conduct & Integrity to file an appeal application.
 Your application must meet at least one of the three criteria to even be considered.
 Remember, an appeal is not a rehearing of your case!
-The appeal board or officer will make a decision on the information you present in your application.
+The appeal board or officer will make a decision on the information you present in your appeal.
 You may be called for an interview, but no other witnesses or testimony will be heard.
-Application forms are found on the Forms page, and more information about appeals is in the Student Handbook (pdf).
+Appeal forms are found on the Forms page, and more information about appeals is in the Student Handbook (pdf).